-ERBIL (Kurdistan 24) – The Syrian Democratic Forces (SDF) are ready for talks with Turkey if they agree to leave Afrin and end Ankara’s threats on northeastern Syria, a Kurdish commander said on Monday.
+ERBIL (Kurdistan 24) – The Syrian Democratic Forces (SDF) are ready for talks with Turkey if they agree to leave Afrin and end Ankara’s threats on northeastern Syria, a top Kurdish commander said on Monday.

 Turkey occupied Afrin following a three-month-long military campaign, which began in January 2018 and ended in March.

-General Kobane said the civil and military administration of northeast Syria “is ready to open negotiations with Turkey” only if they withdraw from the former Kurdish-held enclave.
+Abdi, often called Mazlum Kobane, said the civil and military administration of northeast Syria “is ready to open negotiations with Turkey” only if they withdraw from the former Kurdish-held enclave.

 “The second condition is that Turkey ends its threats against northeastern Syria,” he added, according to a report published by the local Hawar News Agency (ANHA).
 “This will allow the national forces in Syria to find peace in the next phase after the defeat of ISIS.”

-However, Kobane underlined that the SDF has the legitimate right to defend itself if attacked by other forces, especially Turkey which has repeatedly threatened to launch an attack against the Syrian Kurds in the east of the Euphrates.
+However, he underlined that the SDF has the legitimate right to defend itself if attacked by other forces, especially Turkey which has repeatedly threatened to launch an attack against the Syrian Kurds in the east of the Euphrates.

 Some analysts believe making peace with adversaries is the best route the Syrian Kurds can take to ensure their long-term interests are protected.
 Nicholas A. Heras, a Fellow at the Center for a New American Security, told Kurdistan 24 the SDF “ has to be pragmatic” in dealing with its allies, the United States, and those that threaten it, like Turkey.